Coder-Eben/Coder-Eben/README.md

 - 🤔 I’m looking for help with Interrnship and Collaboration/work opportunities. <br>
 - 💬 Ask me about Front-End Website Development, Back-end Web development, Medicine, and Healthcare. <br>
 - 📫 How to reach me: <a href="mailto:someone@example.com">drbennychudi@gmail.com</a> <br>
-- 😄 I am to become proficient in Machine Learning and to help in Integrting AI to Medicine and Healthcare. <br>
+- 😄 I aim to become proficient in Python Programming, in Machine Learning and to help in Integrating AI to Medicine and Healthcare. <br>
 - ⚡ Fun fact: Gosh!
 I love coding, Reading Booksssss (particularly on Science, Med, History, and AI), writing, and making new friends. <br>

 <h1 style="border-bottom: 1px solid, padding-bottom: 4px, color: #fff, text-align: center">Some more details About Me and My Interests</h1>